 Note: This post may contain spoilers.

-Cynthia Peck’s Brave Miss World (2013) tells two stories in one film: about Linor Abargil’s advocacy for rape survivors and about Arbagil’s changing life after her own rape just six weeks before being crowned Miss World in 1998.
+Cecilia Peck’s Brave Miss World (2013) tells two stories in one film: about Linor Abargil’s advocacy for rape survivors and about Arbagil’s changing life after her own rape just six weeks before being crowned Miss World in 1998.

 Breaking the silence surrounding rape and getting people to talk about it is the central theme to Brave Miss World.
 Arbagil encourages survivors to speak up and share their stories with her, their families, and the public.
 In doing so, these survivors — mostly women, but also a few men — expose the multiple myths surrounding rape.
 They talk about victim blaming, lack of justice, evidence mishandling, and PTSD symptoms.